hammerheim-game/hammerheim-rules/8-scenarios.md

 to escape the Northwester Quarter of the city during the disaster, as the monster had rooted itself at the gateway slaughtering all that dared to pass.
-Many warbands have decided to go after the Giant Tree together to split the riches but many have died by the hands of The Great Oak or my each other as truces only last as long as a warband wants._
+Many warbands have decided to go after the Giant Tree together to split the riches but many have been killed by The Great Oak or my each other as truces only last as long as a warband wants._